juhasev/sample-ninja-help/member-app-refer-a-friend-settings.md

 Controls how many surveys a referred panelist must complete, before the referee earns reward points.
 Leave as zero for immediate referee payment.

 #### Minimum days between referrals
 Controls how often an individual can refer friends.
-Enter zero to have **Refer a friends** permanently visible.
+Enter zero to have **Refer a friend** permanently visible.

 #### Maximum number of friends to refer
 This is the number of friends that can be referred at one time.
 This setting does not control maximum life time referrals.